nanodeath/CrowLib/README.md

 Todo
 ====
-* Should be possible to pass in neighbors-detecting algorithm and distance-calculating algorithm, either to the Graph methods directly or on the node class.
+* Should be possible to pass in neighbors-detecting algorithm either to the Graph methods directly or on the node class.
 * Should automatically detect the "best" algorithm for the job, i.e. Dijkstra's for findGoal with a condition, or A* for findGoal with an explicit node